 The clasp came in a “postage due” package!
 WTF?
 This stone was not working for me at all.
 I was not even close to feeling peaceful, harmonious, or centered.
 I was pissed!
 There was no way I could keep this bracelet.
 Every time I looked at it I was reminded of how the company tried to screw me.
 I’ll show them!
 I had a few un-submitted reviews for other products I had bought from them so I could significantly lower their scores with bad reviews.

 But…in the middle of my anger I began to laugh.
-I suddenly remembered another time I allowed my anger to get the best of me: In 2006 I had a “cake” job.
-I worked at a local hospital in the outpatient center.
+I suddenly remembered another time I allowed my anger to get the best of me: I once had a great easy job.
+Some people called it a “cake job”.
 I got to work at 1:30 p.m. and worked until 10 p.m.
-I loved waking up late and would hike or go to the gym almost every day before work and rarely did we have patients that kept us beyond 8 p.m.
+I loved waking up late and would hike or go to the gym almost every day before work.
 Weekends were not required and we got holidays off.
-Being from a Post Anesthesia Care (PACU) background, I found recovering outpatients super easy and most of the time the OPC was empty while we waited for patients to return from their procedures.
-I can count on one hand the amount of times anything serious happened and with 2 RNs and a monitor tech; emergencies were easily and quickly handled.
 This was truly a dream job.

 With the bracelet I realized I was reacting in a similar way.
 And to what end?
 I would be out a lovely bracelet – all for the cost of $1.27 postage.
 I would probably regret my decision as I still regret my decision to quit my job.
-And the company (just like the OPC) would survive without me.
+And the company, just like the people at my old job, would survive without me.

 In that instant I reframed my association with the bracelet.
 I decided to look at it and see the day when I consciously chose how to BE in each moment rather than allow an old program to run unchecked.